lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 {: artwork-name="CompositeKEMPublicKey-asn.1-structures"}

-A composite key MUST contain two component public keys.
+A composite key MUST contain two component public keys as SEQUENCE of two bit strings.
 The order of the component keys is determined by the definition of the corresponding algorithm identifier as defined in section {{sec-alg-ids}}.

 Some applications may need to reconstruct the `SubjectPublicKeyInfo` objects corresponding to each component public key. {{tab-kem-algs}} in {{sec-alg-ids}} provides the necessary mapping between composite and their component algorithms for doing this reconstruction.
 This also motivates the design choice of `SEQUENCE OF BIT STRING` instead of `SEQUENCE OF OCTET STRING`; using `BIT STRING` allows for easier transcription between CompositeKEMPublicKey and SubjectPublicKeyInfo.